cilsat/scribe/doc/draft.md

 model obtained in Section 4.1.
 For the current utterance, the system outputs the most likely speaker calculated over a sliding window.

-In detail, the process can be broken down into the following steps:
+In detail, as illustrated in @Fig:pipeline, the process can be broken down into the following steps:
-1. Analyze the incoming audio stream to detect voice activity.
+1. Read the incoming audio stream in blocks.
-2. When a portion of the signal is voiced, keep the samples in a separate buffer.
-3. When a silent/non-voiced portion of the signal is encountered, if the silence is preceded by a voiced portion and if the length of silence exceeds a specified threshold, write the buffer to a file.
-This is our speaker segment.
+2. Extract MFCC features, including energy.
+3. Check whether the average energy of the given block is above a specified energy threshold, upon which the block is considered silent or non-silent.
+4. Calculate the speaker distance between the current and previous block, using a metric such as BIC, GLR, or KL2.
+If the distance score exceeds a specified threshold, the block is considered a new turn.
+5. If the given audio block is _not_ considered silent or belonging to a new speaker, store the samples of the audio block.
+6. After a specified duration of consecutive silent/new speaker blocks are encountered, 'split' the stream by writing the stored samples into a new audio file, creating a new speaker segment.
-4. Run speaker identification on the segment against the speaker model obtained in Section 4.1, storing the likelihood of *all* speakers.
+7. Run speaker identification on the segment against the speaker model obtained in Section 4.1, storing the likelihoods of *all* speakers.
-5. Take all speaker predictions from the previous *n* segments or *t* time, whichever is shorter, and calculate the average score for each speaker in this period.
-The highest scoring speaker is output as the prediction for this segment.
+8. Take all speaker likelihood scores from a specified amount of preceding segments, and perform a time-weighted averaging for each speaker.
+The speaker with the highest score is given as the prediction.

+For the experiments below, the block length is set at 1024 samples, the energy threshold in step 3 is set at -15 dBV, the duration of consecutive silent/new speaker blocks is set at 0.65 seconds, and the window size for averaging is set variously at 3, 5, and 7 segments.
+The use of speaker turn detection, however, is omitted from the final experiment, as it was found to perform poorly without proper experimentation to determine a suitable threshold and penalty value.

 The results of the baseline and proposed systems for the 90, 120, and 150 second speaker models is detailed in @Tbl:tbl3.